dmlc/dgl/examples/pytorch/infograph/README.md

 ###### Training options

 ```
---epochs           int     Number of training epochs.
+--epochs           int     Number of training periods.
 Default is 20.
---batch_size       int     Size of a training batch               Default is 128.
+--batch_size       int     Size of a training batch.
+Default is 128.
 --lr               float   Adam optimizer learning rate.
 Default is 0.01.
 ```